Ant59/edh-cube/cube.md

 ## Archetypes

+The cube requires balanced archetypes to guide drafting and build cohesive decks.

+### Core Elements

-There are a number of core archetypes which should be available to all drafters.
+There are a number of core elemnts which should be available to all drafters.

 * Card draw
 * Ramp
 * Control
 * Aggro
+* Removal

 For each guild, a specific primary and secondary archetype.

 ### <i class="ms ms-wu ms-cost"></i> Azorius
 * Flicker
-* Control
+* Stax

 ![Yorion, Sky Nomad](img/iko-232-yorion-sky-nomad.jpg)
 ![Lavinia of the Tenth](img/dgm-80-lavinia-of-the-tenth.jpg)

 ### <i class="ms ms-ub ms-cost"></i> Dimir
-* Rogue tribal
-* Faerie tribal
+* Rogue/Faerie tribal
 * Mill

 ![Anowon, the Ruin Thief](img/znc-1-anowon-the-ruin-thief.jpg)